paspao/yourandroidmarket/README.md

 Introduction
 ------------

-This is a really basic server that manage your apps like an android market (now play store).
+This is a really basic server to manage your apps like an android market (now play store).
+The main scope is to give the basic structure for building your own android store.

 What you need
 -------------